jjvanzon/JJs-Reference-Architecture/code-style.md

 ﻿---
 title: "👨‍💻 Code Style"
 image: "/images/code-style-preview.png"
-description: "Code style help us make code easier to read.
-It is about  using clear names and using white space to keep a good overview.
+description: "Code style helps us make code easier to read.
+It is about  using clear names and white space.
 It also covers the specific preferences for language constructs."
 ---

 <style>.wrapper { max-width: 90% }</style>